sykwon/teddy-dream/gen_train_data/README.md

   This parameter value is used to compute average execution time for experiments.
 * <data_name>: the name of dataset (DBLP, GENE, WIKI or IMDB)
 The meanings of DBLP, GENE, WIKI and IMDB are described in Section 6 of our paper.
-* <algorithm_name>: the name of the training data generation algorithm (NaiveGen, Qgram, TASTE, SODDY, TEDDY, TEDDY-S or TEDDY-R)
+* <algorithm_name>: the name of the training data generation algorithm (NaiveGen, Qgram, TASTE, SODDY or TEDDY)
-The meanings of NaiveGen, Qgram, TASTE, SODDY, TEDDY, TEDDY-S and TEDDY-R are described in Section 6 of our paper.
+The meanings of NaiveGen, Qgram, TASTE, SODDY, TEDDY are described in Section 6 of our paper.
 * <prefix_aug_flag>: the flag to represent whether to generate the prefix-aug training data (0: base training data; 1: prefix-aug training data)
 * <delta_M>: the maximum substring edit distance threshold
 * <max_hours_to_execute>: the time to be allowed for generating training data (1 means an hour.)
 If the algorithm does not finish within ```<max_hours_to_execute>```, we stop and generate nothing.

+For ablation studies, ```<algorithm_name>``` can be TEDDY-S or TEDDY-R which is described in Section 6.1.

-To run all algorithms to generate a training data, run the following command:
+To run all algorithms to generate the training data for a dataset, run the following command:

 ```bash
 ./run.sh <data_name>